-Sorrel has a remarkably bright and even tart flavor.
-Many people liken its taste to lemons, which makes sense since there is a real note of sourness in there.
-It can be tricky to work with since that lemony flavor is mixed with a deep "greens" and grassy flavor.
-It is bright and deep, sharp and full of mineral all at once.
+Sorrel has a remarkably bright and tart flavor.
+Many people liken its taste to lemons, which is likely due to its sour flavor.
+It can be tricky to work with since that lemony flavor is mixed with a deep grassy flavor.

 Types of Sorrel